EtoGesic

 Toxicity to pets

-EtoGesic, more commonly known by its trade name Etodolac, is a veterinary-specific non-steroidal anti-inflammatory drug (NSAID).
-It is commonly used for osteoarthritis, inflammation, and pain control in dogs.
-When ingested in toxic amounts, it can result in severe gastric ulceration and acute kidney failure.
-Signs of toxicity include vomiting, diarrhea, bloody vomitus, black-tarry stool, inappetance, lethargy, inappropriate urination or thirst, general malaise, abdominal pain, and seizures or death.
+EtoGesic (Rx) is a veterinary-specific non-steroidal anti-inflammatory drug (NSAID).
+It is administered for osteoarthritis, inflammation, and pain control in dogs.
+EtoGesic is uncommonly prescribed today for dogs, but pets may encounter the human generic drug: etodolac.
+When ingested in toxic amounts, etodolac can result in severe gastric ulceration and acute kidney failure.
+Signs of toxicity include vomiting, diarrhea, bloody vomitus, black-tarry stool, inappetance, lethargy, inappropriate urination or thirst, general malaise, abdominal pain, and death.

 Dogs